AI4Bharat/indicnlp_catalog/README.md

 ### <a name='Summarization'></a>Summarization

 - [XL-Sum](https://github.com/csebuetnlp/xl-sum): A Large-Scale Multilingual Abstractive Summarization for 44 Languages with a comprehensive and diverse dataset comprising of 1 million professionally annotated article-summary pairs from BBC.
 Described in [this paper](https://arxiv.org/abs/2106.13822).

+### <a name='Data to Text></a>Data to Text

+-[XAlign](https://github.com/tushar117/XAlign): Cross-lingual Fact-to-Text Alignment and Generation for Low-Resource Languages comprising of a high quality XF2T dataset in 7 languages: Hindi, Marathi, Gujarati, Telugu, Tamil, Kannada, Bengali, and monolingual dataset in English.
+The dataset is available upon request.
+Described in [this paper](https://arxiv.org/abs/2202.00291).

 ## <a name='Models'></a>Models